Victims and the Court Process – Frequently Asked Questions

 Once bond is set, the Judge will set another court date for Preliminary Hearing or Arraignment.
-A preliminary hearing is a proceeding in which the judge determines whether there is enough evidence against the accused to be formally charged with the crime.
+A preliminary hearing is a proceeding in which the judge determines whether there is enough evidence against the accused to be indicted on felony charges.
 An Arraignment is a proceeding in which the defendant is presented with the formal charges against him or her, typically enters a plea of not guilty and the judge may assign the case to a courtroom and schedule a first Pretrial date.
 Victims and witnesses are not required to be present at the bond hearing, preliminary hearing, arraignment or following pretrial stage.
 However, victims have the right to notice of and to attend a preliminary hearing or any post-arraignment hearing, Pretrial or post-trial court proceedings.

 What happens during the Pretrial phase?

 During the pretrial phase of the criminal court process, there may be a series of court dates.
 The pretrial phase consists of the prosecution and defense exchanging discovery/evidence, pretrial motions and hearings, plea negotiations, and trial preparation.
 Legal issues are addressed in open court before the judge during pretrial hearings.
 There may be many pretrial court dates and hearings before a case is resolved.
 Sometimes additional investigation may occur throughout the pretrial phase.
 There may be plea negotiations between the State and defense during the pretrial phase.
 If the case is not resolved with a plea, the case will most often proceed to trial.

 When will I have to appear in court?